lazzurs/phonetrack-android/CONTRIBUTING.md

     **Steps to reproduce:**
       1. open the app
-      2. click on a note
+      2. click on a log job
       3. use the top left back-arrow
       4. ...